H-2A Employee Frequently Asked Questions (FAQs)

 • A prospective H-2A employee should look for a variety of traits in an H-2A agency including:

-• An agency or recruiter who knows the U.S. agricultural market (the farmers) and can address their specific labor needs.
+• Knows the U.S. agricultural market (the farmers) and can address their specific labor needs

-• An agency or recruiter who knows and understands their clients (the farmers) and has unique insights into their labor needs and challenges.
+• Knows and understands their clients (the farmers) and has unique insights into their labor needs and challenges

-• An agency or recruiter who has a structured process for understanding and identifying what a U.S. agricultural employer wants and is looking for in an H-2A employee.
+• Has a structured process for understanding and identifying what a U.S. agricultural employer wants and is looking for in an H-2A employee

-• An agency or recruiter who has open communication and a working relationship with H-2A employers.
+• Has open communication and a working relationship with H-2A employers

-• An agency or recruiter who understands and can guide you through your country’s side of the H-2A process.
+• Understands and can guide you through your country’s side of the H-2A process

-• An agency or recruiter that is engaged with placed H-2A employees, looks after them, communicates with them, understands some of the most common challenges facing placed H-2A employees, and provides support before and after the job contract expires.
+• Is engaged with placed H-2A employees, looks after them, communicates with them, understands some of the most common challenges facing placed H-2A employees, and provides support before and after the job contract expires

-• An agency or recruiter that stands up for the well-being, safety, and fair treatment of placed H-2A employees.
+• Sands up for the well-being, safety, and fair treatment of placed H-2A employees

-• An agency or recruiter who represents their placed H-2A employees and comes between an employer and their employee to mediate conflict and help navigate challenges.
+• Represents their placed H-2A employees and comes between an employer and their employee to mediate conflict and help navigate challenges

-• An agency or recruiter who listens to both sides of an argument or issue and does their best to defuse the situation.
+• Listens to both sides of an argument or issue and does their best to defuse the situation.
 If it is not possible to satisfy both parties, the agent or recruiter does their best to give that H-2A employee a second chance with another employer and assists the worker in finding another position before the worker runs out of seasonal eligibility.

-• An agency or recruiter who cares enough to truly determine and assess what a candidate knows and the talents, skills, and knowledge an H-2A employee brings to the table and then does their best to match a worker with the correct agricultural employer.
+• Cares enough to truly determine and assess what a candidate knows and the talents, skills, and knowledge an H-2A employee brings to the table and then does their best to match a worker with the correct agricultural employer

-• An agency or recruiter that has an integrated system or database to present a candidate’s knowledge, skills, talents, and expertise to agricultural employers.
+• Has an integrated system or database to present a candidate’s knowledge, skills, talents, and expertise to agricultural employers

-• An agency or recruiter that has a tracking and archive system to help with a candidate’s career path in the U.S. and makes it easier to be able to change employment or positions should the situation arise.
+• Has a tracking and archive system to help with a candidate’s career path in the U.S. and makes it easier to be able to change employment or positions should the situation arise

-• An agency or recruiter who cares deeply about your success and who treats as you more than a number or a shiny dollar sign.
+• Cares deeply about your success and who treats as you more than a number or a shiny dollar sign

 • Don’t risk your future in the hands of a shady, uninformed, or unethical H-2A agency or recruiter.